Vitaee/BittensorDividends/task_description.md

-# Take-Home Coding Task – Senior Python Backend Engineer

-**DO NOT COMMIT TO THIS REPO -- MAKE YOUR OWN REPO**

 ## Overall Design
-This project should implement an asynchronous API service that:
+This project implements an asynchronous API service that:

 1. Provides an authenticated FastAPI endpoint to query Tao dividends from the Bittensor blockchain
 2. Caches blockchain query results in Redis for 2 minutes